alpoi/wip-resume/README.md

 - Spearheaded the adoption of Terraform for faster and more streamlined deployments, migrating legacy components from a monolithic CloudFormation stack to modular Terraform with independent versioning.
 - Managed the deployment and maintenance of Fluenci (NLP pipeline) utilizing custom AMIs optimized for rapid spin-up times, including GPU and Inferentia based models.
 - Contributed significantly to the open source Photon address parsing service by migrating from integrated Elasticsearch 5 to a dedicated Elasticsearch 8 cluster on Elastic Cloud, optimizing performance for read-only workloads using k6 load testing.
-- Rebuilt a cache access service, replacing an AWS Lambda interface with a low-latency Go API capable of handling over 1 million Transactions Per Minute (TPM).
+- Rebuilt a cache access service, replacing an AWS Lambda interface with a low-latency Go API capable of- handling over 1 million Transactions Per Minute (TPM).
+- Configured alerting using OpsGenie (and later Incident.io) and participated in the on-call rotation, triaging priority incidents

 **Xapien** - **Technical Test Engineer** (May 2022 – May 2023)